 - Detailed letter of nomination from the primary nominator(s) outlining the reasons for nomination, with explicit reference to the award criteria

-- Two (2) letters of support from University of Toronto MD Program faculty, students, alumni or staff including at least one of the letters of support should be from a student or recent alumni, unless the primary nomination was from a student or recent alumni
+- A minimum of two (2) letters of support from University of Toronto MD Program faculty, students, alumni or staff, including at least one letter of support from a student or recent alumnus, unless the primary nomination was from a student or recent alumnus

 Review and selection will be undertaken by the MD Program Teaching Awards Committee.